 If you'd rather stay on land, take a stroll along the 2.9 miles of paved Piedmont Medical Center Trail in Riverwalk.
 With scenic views of the Catawba River the entire way, this walk will likely convince you to visit again soon!

-Fuel up for the day with coffee at Knowledge Perk or Jackass Cafe at the Mercantile HQ, or ease into your morning at Amelie’s French Café with a pastry or breakfast sandwich!
+Fuel up for the day with coffee at Rock Hill Coffee, Knowledge Perk or Jackass Cafe at the Mercantile HQ, or ease into your morning at Amelie’s French Café with a pastry or breakfast sandwich!
 Looking for a big breakfast?
-Dine-in at Sweet Tea Cafe!
+Dine in at Another Broken Egg Cafe!

 Then, you can immerse yourself in the arts and culture of Rock Hill!
 Discover The Mural Mile as you explore Downtown Rock Hill or get artsy with a stroll through the Center for the Arts and Gettys Center galleries.